ibm-cloud-docs/vpc/bare_metal_server_connect_windows.md

 After you create your Windows bare metal server, you can connect to it by using the following steps.
 {: shortdesc}

-Windows servers aren't supported for LinuxONE s390x processor architecture.
+Windows servers don't support the LinuxONE s390x processor architecture.
 {: note}

 ## Before you begin